Slevinski/slevinski.github.io/series/formal-signwriting/entries/formal-signwriting/technical-notes.md

 - search target
 - rendering source

-## VI.
-Consequences of the opening move
+## Consequences of the opening move

 Once the two-part word is accepted, several consequences follow immediately: